Docker Gems: Tools That Actually Earn Their Keep

 docker run -d -p 8080:8080 -v open-webui:/app/backend/data --name open-webui ghcr.io/open-webui/open-webui:main

-That concluded my random list of favorite Docker apps.
-Hope some of you found it useful.
+That concludes my random list of favorite Docker apps.
+I’ll probably add some more later.
+I hope some of you found it useful.
 Till next time!

 Fun Fact